 Then, he will prescribe one or more of the following to optimize your energy levels:

-supplements: amino acids like L-theanine and tryptophan, melatonin, and 5HTP – a supplement extracted from the African Griffonia Simplicifolia plant – have all been clinically validated as sleep and relaxation aids
+Amino acids like L-theanine and tryptophan, melatonin, and 5HTP – a supplement extracted from the African Griffonia Simplicifolia plant – have all been clinically validated as sleep and relaxation aids

-medications: if necessary, pharmaceutical sleep aids like Ambien, Trazodone or Gabapentin can be prescribed as hypnotics to help foster deep sleep
+If necessary, pharmaceutical sleep aids like Ambien, Trazodone or Gabapentin can be prescribed as hypnotics to help foster deep sleep

-sleep hygiene lifestyle: abiding by a strict sleep schedule to establish a consistent biorhythm is crucial; sometimes altering window coverings to ensure complete darkness and tweaking humidity levels for ideal breathing comfort can enable you to sleep deeply through the night – so can cutting out caffeine and alcohol
+Abiding by a strict sleep schedule to establish a consistent biorhythm is crucial; sometimes altering window coverings to ensure complete darkness and tweaking humidity levels for ideal breathing comfort can enable you to sleep deeply through the night – so can cutting out caffeine and alcohol

-relaxation techniques: whether it’s meditation, Qi Gong, Tai Chi, relaxing music or an Epsom salt bath before bed, Dr. Borenstein will brainstorm strategies until you’re able to relax and get at least 8 hours of restorative sleep every night
+Whether it’s meditation, Qi Gong, Tai Chi, relaxing music or an Epsom salt bath before bed, Dr. Borenstein will brainstorm strategies until you’re able to relax and get at least 8 hours of restorative sleep every night